PythonSI/PSI/.github/TECHNICAL_DETAILS.md

         return output, list_p_value
 ```

-this code do these jobs one after another:
+This code performs the following tasks sequentially:

-- Update the input data into the input nodes
+- Updates the input data in the input nodes.
-- Call `self.output_node()` to recursively compute the output using the data input in the previous step, method `__call__` of output_node (type of Data):
+- Calls `self.output_node()` to recursively compute the output using the input data from the previous step.
+This relies on the `__call__` method of the output node (which is of type `Data`):

 ```{python}
     def __call__(self) -> npt.NDArray[np.floating]: